 My father farmed in that same Minnesota country with workhorses.
 I would love to have horses today, but my husband and I keep plenty busy with two kids and 50 cow/calf pairs on our farm outside of Lyons, Nebraska.

-I also volunteer for my church, local food pantry, and am a licensed EMT with the fire department.
+I also volunteer for my church and local food pantry.
 I’m fortunate to experience so many elements of small town life in my personal life and to work for an organization dedicated to supporting it.

-REAP has been busier than ever, which means the small business community of Nebraska is working harder than ever.
-This means that this farm gal is working hard too!
+The Center has been busier than ever, which means the small business community of Nebraska is working harder than ever.
+This means that this farm gal is working hard, too.